verdnatura/myt/README.md

 ## ToDo

 * Undo changes when there is an error applying a version using "undo" files.
-* Use a custom *Dockerfile* for local database container.
 * Console logging via events.
 * Lock version table row when pushing.
 * Preserve all characteristics on pull: SQL mode, character set, algorithm...